sarveshjustin/places-around-me/README.md

 # Places Around Me
 ## AIM:
-To develop a website to display details about the places around my house.
+To develop a website to display details about saveetha block of medical.

 ## Design Steps: